 The second set of direct effects identified consist of those posed by activities associated with non-project related infrastructure, development, and recreational use.
 Examples of infrastructure include a number of transmission lines, the alignments of which cross the APE but are not associated with the Bishop Creek Project.
 Situated within public lands managed by the BLM and INF, much of the APE is utilized recreationally by the public, on foot, on horseback, in land vehicles, and in boats.
 Examples of Forest Service facilities overlapping or adjacent to the APE include campgrounds, comfort stations, parking areas, recreational residence tracts, and hiking trails.
 Evidence of recreational use extending into archaeological site boundaries include designated hiking trails as well as pedestrian tracks deviating from the established trails and modern trash within archaeological resources.
-As access to the roads within the APE is not limited to Project personnel, their presence within and adjacent to Bishop Creek Project O&M such as looting were also identified.
+As access to the roads within the APE is not limited to Project personnel, their presence within and adjacent to archaeological sites is identified as a non-project related effect.
+Other effects not related to Bishop Creek Project O&M such as looting were also identified.